grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 The `stability.level` option is required for `pyroscope.scrape` with Alloy v1.0 or v1.1.
 For more information about `stability.level`, refer to [The run command](https://grafana.com/docs/alloy/latest/reference/cli/run/#permitted-stability-levels) documentation.

-To start Grafana Alloy, replace `configuration.alloy` with your configuration filename:

-`alloy run --stability.level=public-preview configuration.alloy`

-The `stability.level` option is required for `pyroscope.scrape`.
-For more information about `stability.level`, refer to [The run command](https://grafana.com/docs/alloy/latest/reference/cli/run/#permitted-stability-levels) documentation.

 To start Grafana Agent, replace `configuration.river` with your configuration filename:
   ` grafana-agent-flow run configuration.river`